andromeda/lya/tst/README.md

 Multiple test cases.
 The working directory containts all the test cases that work fine and the not working directory contains the test cases that we need to fix.

-We can check them against jalangi https://github.com/SRA-SiliconValley/jalangi
+## We can check them against jalangi

-docker run -t -i hrishikeshrt/jalangi /bin/bash
+https://github.com/SRA-SiliconValley/jalangi

 A working docker container with jalangi installed: https://hub.docker.com/r/hrishikeshrt/jalangi